komentify/meteor-comments-ui/README.md

 </template>
 ```

 Have a look at the [default template](https://github.com/ARKHAM-Enterprises/meteor-comments-ui/blob/master/lib/templates.html) to see what data you have available.
-There are predefined classes which have a *-action format, that defines when to act on [certain events](https://github.com/ARKHAM-Enterprises/meteor-comments-ui/blob/master/lib/templates/commentsBox.js#L104).
+There are predefined classes that have an action suffix on their classes, that define when to act on [certain events](https://github.com/ARKHAM-Enterprises/meteor-comments-ui/blob/master/lib/templates/commentsBox.js#L104) (for example create-action, edit-action and so on).

 ### Text Strings